Robinhood Multi Leg Options Overview

 - Broken Wing Butterflies

-An important thing to note when trading multi-leg options on Robinhood is that you have to build the positions yourself.
+One important point about trading multi-leg options at Robinhood is that you still need to build the position yourself.

-Let’s take a look at how to set up and manage multi-leg options positions.
+Let’s look at how to enter and manage multi-leg option positions.

 Robinhood Promotion